AaltoSciComp/scicomp-docs/aalto/aaltostorage.rst

       total.
    -  In order to use this, **you must have a triton account**.
 If you don't, you get "input/output error" which is extremely confusing.
-   -  On CS workstations, this is **mounted via NFS** (and accessing it transfers data from Keilaniemi on each access), so it is **not** fast on CS workstations, just large file storage.
+   -  On workstations, this is **mounted via NFS** (and accessing it transfers data from Keilaniemi on each access), so it is **not** fast on workstations, just large file storage.
 For high performance operations, work on triton and use the workstation mount for convenience when visualizing.
    -  This is RAID6, so is pretty well protected against single disk